Coming Soon. Rough Draft.

 Humphrey Charbourne built the “Great House” which would be the center of the settlement. “[It] would be larger than the house at Panaway.
 It would be built of pine, with a stone foundation and chimney.
 Stone and pine were ready at hand, and Strawberry Banke became all at once a bustle of activity.
 In short order, a storehouse had been built, small houses for the tenants, a shelter for cows and sheep…wells had been dug, a blacksmith shop was in prospect…and on the edge of the woods was a sawmill and along the shore, platforms for drying the fish.
 (6)

-Despite the constant complaints from the early residents of the Great House, life was better here than the early years at Jamestown or Plymouth, where half the new colonists died.
+Despite the constant complaints from the early residents of the Great House, life was better here than the early years of places like Jamestown or Plymouth, where half the new colonists died.
 A precise and extended inventory of all three plantations made after John Mason’s death offers a look inside the great houses where everything belonged to the proprietor.
 The inventory shows scores of items, including: guns (161), swords (61), shirts (80), pairs of stockings (204), iron kettles (23), rugs (40), musical instruments (17), sugar (610 lbs), corn (140 bushels), pine planks (1,151), livestock (155 head), and bibles (1).
 Clearly Portsmouth was not founded for religious freedom.
 (7)

 No written description of the Great House at Strawberry Bank survives, but a look inside a 1640-era manor at Cape Elizabeth offers clues.
 Plantation owner John Winter described his manor there as 40 by 18 feet with a large fireplace, an attached room near the kitchen, storage for twenty tons of casks, a steward’s room, and a sizeable eating area.
 Each room had doors and locks.
 Of the two large chambers, one was big enough to sleep all the men working at what is still called Richmond Island.
 (7)